 Although online marketing creates many opportunities for businesses to grow their presence via the internet and build their audiences, there are also inherent challenges with these methods of marketing.
 First, the marketing can become impersonal, due to the virtual nature of message and content delivery to a desired audience.
 Marketers must inform their strategy for online marketing with a strong understanding of their customer’s needs and preferences.
 Techniques like surveys, user testing and in-person conversations can be used to understand the overall user experience.

 Online marketing can also be crowded and competitive.
 Although the opportunities to provide goods and services in both local and far-reaching markets is empowering, the competition can be significant.
 Companies investing in online marketing may find visitors’ attention is difficult to capture due to the number of business also marketing their products and services online.
 Marketers must develop a balance of building a unique value proposition (UVP) and brand voice as they test and build marketing campaigns on various channels.

 The first step to getting started with online marketing is to evaluate your goals and make sure they are measurable.
 Are you hoping to sign up 100 new customers?
 Generate 1,000 leads to fuel your B2B sales process?
 Build an email subscriber base of 10,000 people?

-Online marketing is also known as Internet marketing, web marketing, digital marketing and search engine marketing (SEM).
-Online advertising and Internet advertising are one technique involved with online marketing, but are not synonymous with online marketing.
+Online marketing is also known as internet marketing, web marketing, digital marketing and search engine marketing (SEM).
+Online advertising and internet advertising are techniques involved with online marketing, but are not synonymous with online marketing.